falcuun/ArdTempWebAPI/README.md

  		- Or write in your own file path to the textbox under the button
  	- Start the API Service and type in the file path of the file you're saving your data to
  	- Make a GET Request with your browser to [https://localhost:5001/api/temperatures](https://localhost:5001/api/temperatures)
- 		- Get Your Temperature data back at you in JSON Format
+ 		- Get Your Temperature data back at you in JSON Format.